brianreboot/aws-terraform/TEMPLATE/README.md

-This template will create a one VPC and one instance.
-If you want add instances just copy instance1.tf as a new name and tweak it.
+This template will create a one VPC.

+If you want to create multiple instances then use instance-multiple.tf If you want to create a single instance then use instance-single.tf

+If you want to add instances after the environment has been deployed then simply copy the instance.tf file and rename it and apply again.

 Copy and rename this folder to create a new VPC.